 Who gave your brain permission to take over your life?

-Yes, it is YOU.
+Yes, it is you.

 We are each powerfully and individually responsible for our own limitations.
 We alone control our brain.
-We give it permission to curtail our achievements, or we license it to unlock success.
+We give it permission to curtail our achievements, or we license it to unlock our success.

 The why and how is different for each of us.
 Your specific combination of hereditary traits, parental influences, and environmental pressures makes your relationship with your brain and mind as unique as your fingerprints.

-I call this Personal Mastery … because, when we have all our organs, systems and faculties working for us, including our brain, we have truly mastered our own biology.
+I call this personal mastery, because when we have all our organs, systems, and faculties working for us, including our brain, we have truly mastered our own biology.

-Modern science has taught us that we can take clearly defined steps to achieve Personal Mastery.
+Modern science has taught us that we can take clearly defined steps to achieve personal mastery.
 The brain is a plastic organ.
-We used to think it was limited; cast in stone soon after our intellectual maturation.
+We used to think it was limited, cast in stone soon after our intellectual maturation.
 Today we know that we can make substantial structural and functional changes well into our final decades.

-Personal mastery is achieved through knowledge of our complex neurobiology, personal insight and hard work.
+Personal mastery is achieved through knowledge of our complex neurobiology, personal insight, and hard work.
 Like skeletal muscles, our intellectual and emotional muscles can be trained.

-The emerging science is empowering and may soon be the differentiator between those who are successful and those who are not; between those who are happy and fulfilled, and those who are not.
+This is why I believe that everyone who wants to succeed should have a coach—and not just any coach, but a professional coach with intimate knowledge of their neuroscience.
+The emerging science is empowering and may soon be the differentiator between those who are successful and those who are not; between those who are happy and fulfilled and those who are not.

 With escalating competitive pressure, life is no longer a game for amateurs.
 We must each equip ourselves with the best possible insight and guidance.

 Human society is advancing at a terrifying pace, faster than the pedestrian dawdle of natural evolution.
-One day soon, the very survival of our pinnacle species, the mighty Homo sapiens, may depend on our collective personal mastery.
+One day soon, the very survival of our pinnacle species, the mighty Homo sapiens, will depend on our collective personal mastery.